Eric-Vondee/Eric-Vondee/README.md

-- 👋 Hi, I’m @Eric-Vondee
+- 👋 Hi,
+- My name is Eric-Vondee, and i am Software Developer(Backend)
 - 👀 I’m interested in WEB3
 - 🌱 I’m currently learning and reading about solidity, blockchain and docker
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on interesting projects
 - 📫 How to reach me @knight_deve on twitter

 <!---